yoni2k/data-science-ml-dl-audio-books/DETAILED_STEPS.md

 - Time: ~ 3.8 on average
 ### Conclusions going forward:
 - Seems going too high with batch size, makes the results worse.
 Try no batches

+## Conclusions 10 - larger batch size - 3580 - no batches
+- Local run
+- Currently concentrating on train loss: ~.83
+- Time: ~ 5 on average
+### Conclusions going forward:
+- No batches seems better, stay with it for now, but don't give up batch sizes completely